PeyricT/qtp_dash/README.md

 # QTP project

 QTP is the new interface to visualize transcriptomics and proteomics data from your project.
 It allows to load and visualize your data thanks several different kind of plots.
-It is also possible to get the coverage between coding protein's genes and proteins thanks a curated database.
-Some plots for multiomics comparaison allow you to visualize the common data between your dataset.
+It is also possible to get the coverage between coding protein genes and proteins thanks a curated database.
+Some plots for multiomics comparaison allow you to visualize the data in common across your dataset.

 # QTP Dash

-The QTP app project had to many development layers to be accomplish during the project.
+The QTP app project had too many development layers to be accomplish during the project.
 Especially for the Frontend part, which requiere a deep understanding of typescript, javascript, VUE.js and D3.js.
 This is the reason why whe choose to develop a demo interface QTP_dash (this repo).
-QTP_dash in made thanks a python package, already known which allow a quick setup of the plots and an efficient way to handle the provided dataset.
+QTP_dash is made thanks a python package, already known which allow a quick setup of the plots and an efficient way to handle the provided dataset.

 ##  Quick start